CTPUG/pyntnclick/README.txt

 Mac OS X:

 If you have the Mac OS X .dmg file, double-click to open it.
-Drag Operation Fox Assault to Applications to install.
-Alternatively, double-click on Operation Fox Assault to run it.
+Drag Suspended Sentence to Applications to install.
+Alternatively, double-click on Suspended Sentence to run it.

 Source: